Ind527/indogreenexport/replit.md

 ## Development Notes

-The website is designed for a turmeric export company but contains some inconsistencies in the content (mentions of banana leaves in some places).
+The website is designed for an agricultural export company that specializes in both turmeric and banana leaf products.
 The code structure is professional and follows modern web development practices with a focus on performance and user experience.

+## Recent Changes

+### July 14, 2025 - Migration and Product Expansion
+- **Migration**: Successfully migrated from Replit Agent to standard Replit environment
+- **Python Installation**: Added Python 3.11 for static file serving
+- **Product Expansion**: Extended website to include banana leaf products alongside turmeric
+- **Content Updates**: Updated all pages (home, products, gallery, about) to reflect dual product offering
+- **Gallery Enhancement**: Added banana leaf category filter and gallery items
+- **SEO Updates**: Modified meta descriptions and titles to include both products
+- **Mission Updates**: Updated company vision and mission statements to reflect expanded product line